Written By: Vahid Moradi

-Think of an appraisal as the maximum price that someone would pay for your piece of jewelry.
+Think of an appraisal as the maximum price that someone would pay for your piece of jewelry such as a Panerai pre owned timepiece.
 Essentially an appraisal is a reflection of the top-dollar, wherein the right market and economic circumstances, you could sell this piece of jewelry for the maximum.

 Sometimes appraisals fall short of what a piece of jewelry turns into.
 For example, used luxury watches that become a rare collector's item can exceed their appraised value because of shifts in supply and demand.

 Similarly, a gold necklace can lose value compared to its appraisal due to excessive wear over time.

 As we delve into what an appraisal is and is not through the course of this article, it is important to remember that an appraisal is a sliding scale against which you can test the market for the true value of your jewelry.